 The immediate aftermath of a late payment on a private student loan can be likened to a stone thrown into a pond, where the ripples extend outward, touching various aspects of a borrower's financial health.
 Initially, the lender may levy a late fee, adding a financial penalty to the amount already owed.
 This fee can vary significantly depending on the lender's policies, potentially setting the stage for a more burdensome repayment process.
 Moreover, if the payment delay extends beyond the grace period—which often is not very generous—the lender is likely to report the late payment to the credit bureaus.
 This report is the first wave that can erode the borrower's credit score, signaling risk to future lenders and creditors.

 As the ripples widen, the repercussions of a late student loan payment become increasingly severe.
 The lender may escalate communication efforts, from reminders to potentially threatening letters or calls.
-This can add a layer of stress and anxiety to the borrower's life, impacting mental health and overall -being.
+This can add a layer of stress and anxiety to the borrower's life, impacting mental health and overall well-being.
 Should the account remain delinquent, the possibility of default looms larger, a scenario that could lead to litigation, garnishment of wages, or seizure of assets in extreme cases.
 The immediate impacts, therefore, stretch beyond financial penalties, affecting personal life, future loan terms, and even employment prospects, as some employers check credit scores.

 Protect Your Credit Score: Act Now, Not Later